 The confirmation letter you receive may say ‘Name Suppressed’.

-A suppression order means there are restrictions on publication of certain details, which may be either as a result of a statutory prohibition or judicial order restricting publication.
+This means there is a suppression order restricting the publication of certain details, which may be either as a result of a statutory prohibition or judicial order restricting publication.
 The suppression order can apply to the defendant or another party in the case, such as the victim.

-You must keep all details relating to a case confidential, but should be particularly careful if there is a suppression order.
+You must always keep all details relating to a case confidential, but you should be particularly careful if there’s a suppression order.

 You may face legal action, including a fine or imprisonment, if you breach a suppression order by disclosing any of the suppressed details.